Spain’s large-scale regularisation policy and its impact on the Schengen Area and EU migration policy (debate)

 The next vote is on 'Choice of performance indicators for audit and budgetary control in the context of financing measures to support the implementation of future European competitiveness' (see minutes, item 6.7).

-The next vote is on 'Detergents and surfactants' (see minutes, item 6.5).
+The next vote is on 'Conviction and imminent sentencing of Jimmy Lai in Hong Kong' (see minutes, item 6.4).